npbeck/evidence/README.md

 Having generated the respective embeddings you could then move on to training a model with them. `experiments/log_reg.py` and its respective script provide you with a way of training a logistic regression, while `experiments/mlp.py` and its respective script allow you to train a simple multilayer perceptron.

+# Further remarks
+This repository is a copy of the original repository which at this point (Aug 25, 2020) remains private and in development.
+Sensitive data such as the training data sets and pretrained models was removed prior to this repository being uploaded.